Corrugated is the leading natural recyclable packaging and shipping material.

 The term "corrugated recycles" is both a statement and a way to promote recycling and recyclability.

-The use of this symbol will further increase corrugated's recover rate and help reduce landfill disposal.
+The use of this symbol will further increase corrugated's recovery rate and help reduce landfill disposal.

 Corrugated has been recycled for decades and it is more likely than any other paper product to be recycled.
 OCC (old corrugated containers) are one of the few materials that are recycled into the same product.